CROATIA August 2000

 Mike’s meetings focused on defense and environmental issues.
 Participants included eastern European nations like Latvia and the Czech Republic with others.
 Swedes are extremely conscious of building in environmentally desirable ways, and the US and others are reducing use of certain harmful metals and chemicals in military equipment.
 Nearly everyone spoke English, but some conversed in Russian, since that was once a required language for those under the Soviet boot.
 Many spoke of the Russian Kursk, a disastrous recently lost submarine.
 Russian practices have left vast environmental cleanup for many of the new nations formerly in the Soviet republic.

 The vast Tre Kronor (three crowns, a Swedish symbol) palace that sits overlooking the harbor has four museums: I saw them all.
 Exquisitely crafted golden carriages worthy of Cinderella were hitched to eight velvety plastic horses in matching plumes and stunning harnesses.
 I saw grandiose royal apartments, a chapel, and a dining room, still used for the Nobel banquets.
 The Navy band marched from seaside and played at noon in the cobblestone courtyard.
 The nearby Modern Art Museum is beautiful and ultramodern, with stunning water views from its dining room and galleries.
-(A rather shallow docent left something to be desired.
-I was a docent.)
+(A rather shallow docent talk left something to be desired; I was a docent in Austin for years.)

 The well-known Vasa Museet commemorates a beautiful and elaborate ancient wood warship doomed on its maiden voyage.
-To test seaworthiness, a ship was loaded with provisions and two decks of heavy cannons,.
-Then 30 sailors ran back and forth across the deck ten times.
-Alas, on the Vasa (a family name, meaning wheat sheaf) they ran only three times, and nearly sank the ship, which instead sank shortly thereafter.
-As thousands lined the riverbanks, it left the harbor under sail, picked up a slight breeze, and listed to one side, where water poured through the open gun decks of the Navy’s newest prize.
+To test seaworthiness, a ship was loaded with provisions and two decks of heavy cannons.
+Then 30 sailors ran back and forth across the deck ten times as a test.
+Alas, on the Vasa (a family name, meaning wheat sheaf) they ran only three times, and nearly sank the ship, which sank like a beautiful carved stone shortly thereafter.
+As thousands excitedly lined the riverbanks, it left the harbor under sail, picked up a slight breeze, and listed to one side, where water poured through the open gun decks of the Navy’s newest prize.
 Most sailors couldn’t swim, and many lives were lost, including women and children accompanying them to pick up the army contingent waiting on a nearby island.

 There were hearings, but the shipbuilder had conveniently died.
 It seemed the king had decided, once the ship was half built, to add a second deck of guns, since “all the other kids” were now building double-deckers.
 Then he decided that, unlike the original plan, ALL guns would be big, not mixed big and small.
 More weight.
 He wanted the ship finished immediately, lest he have to wait ‘til the spring thaw.
 The builders added some extra ballast, not enough, and no blame was ever fixed.
 Today curators know that one extra yard of width would have created a seaworthy vessel, as she sits, now raised and resurrected ashore, enormous, adorned with hundreds of golden carvings and miles of lines, awing all the gaping inspectors who visit.
 The museum offers a wonderful number of exhibits and tours by multilingual docents, many of whom are students.